KartikWatts/ipl-stats-api/README.md

 (Please be patient for first load time, lazy dyno :zzz: needs some time to wake up :wink:).

 You can read docs and try the api here: https://documenter.getpostman.com/view/10557860/TzJsedV4

+## Run locally/ Contribute

+Follow these steps to run the code locally:
+1. Clone this repository.
+2. Run `composer install`
+3. Run `yarn install`
+4. Create a file called **.env.local** at the root of the project
+5. Add these environment variables in .env.local:
+   * `APP_ENV=dev`
+   * `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7"`
+    Replace your database credentials here.
+[Reference](https://symfony.com/doc/current/the-fast-track/en/8-doctrine.html)
+6. Run these commands in terminal:
+   * `php bin/console make:migration`
+   * `php bin/console doctrine:migrations:migrate` If you get any error in some query while running the command.
+Manually comment out that query in migrations folder.
+This will setup the local database with all tables.
+7. Run `symfony serve -d`
+8. Run `yarn watch`
+9. The project will start running on the local server.

 ## Docs :: [Postman](https://documenter.getpostman.com/view/10557860/TzJsedV4)